Upgrade with:

 * all corpus files, including small .abc files with non-standard additions, now parse.
 A complete corpus.search().parse() should be possible without any try: statements.

 * several bugs in musicxml processing (mainly related to the handling of expressions, noteheads, etc., on chords) have been fixed.
-Also Finale's `` tag is supported.
+Also Finale's `

 * code is much more "lint-free" catching many subtle bugs.